2019 Auburn Tigers football team: Returning starters

-Special teams

 Spring game

 The A-Day spring game was held on Saturday, April 13.
 The Orange Team (first team) defeated the Blue Team (second team) 28–10.
 Both quarterbacks competing for the starting position, Bo Nix and Joey Gatewood, had strong performances.
 Wide receiver Seth Williams was named Offensive MVP, Derrick Brown was named Defensive MVP, and Anders Carlson was named Special Teams MVP.